YanShtein/YanShtein/README.md

 This past few months, my focus is on front-end web development, particularly React library.

-  In addition, Iam enrolled in a Frond-End dev course offered by Coursera:
+  In addition, Iam enrolled in a Front-End dev course offered by Coursera:

 > <a href="https://www.coursera.org/professional-certificates/meta-front-end-developer/"> -> Meta Front-End Developer Professional Certificate <- </a>